The topic is addressed from three perspectives: the science of climate change, impact and adaptation, and policy towards adaptation and mitigation.

 The final section covers the politics of climate change, which is a critical and contentious area.
 It assesses legislation, international agreements, adaptation, mitigation, and societal and personal

 attitudes to the issue of climate change.
-Topics vary yearly.
-For example, in 2015, there was a focus on the COP21 Paris Climate Summit and its outcomes.
+Topics vary yearly to focus on the most up to date developments in global climate policy and outcomes.

 Learning and Teaching